Ghana: Music and dance

-The music of Ghana is diverse and varies between different ethnic groups and regions.
-Ghanaian music incorporates several distinct types of musical instruments such as the talking drum ensembles, Akan Drum, goje fiddle and koloko lute, court music, including the Akan Seperewa, the Akan atumpan, the Ga kpanlogo styles, and log xylophones used in asonko music.
-The most well-known genres to have come from Ghana are African jazz, which was created by Kofi Ghanaba, and its earliest form of secular music, called highlife.
-Highlife originated in the late 19th century and early 20th century and spread throughout West Africa.
+Music incorporates types of musical instruments such as the talking drum ensembles, Akan Drum, goje fiddle and koloko lute, court music, including the Akan Seperewa, the Akan atumpan, the Ga kpanlogo styles, and log xylophones used in asonko music.
+Afro-jazz — "the reuniting of African-American jazz with its African roots" — was created by Kofi Ghanaba.
+A form of secular music called highlife originated in the 19th and 20th centuries and spread throughout West Africa.

-In the 1990s, a new genre of music was created by the youth incorporating the influences of highlife, Afro-reggae, dancehall and hip hop.
+In the 1990s, a genre of music was created incorporating the influences of highlife, Afro-reggae, dancehall and hip hop.
 This hybrid was called hiplife.
-Ghanaian artists such as "Afro Roots" singer, activist and songwriter Rocky Dawuni, R&B and soul singer Rhian Benson and Sarkodie have had international success.
-In 2015, Rocky Dawuni became the first Ghanaian musician to be nominated for a Grammy award in the Grammy Award for Best Reggae Album category for his sixth studio album, titled Branches of The Same Tree.

-Ghanaian dance is as diverse as its music, and there are traditional dances and different dances for different occasions.
-The most known dances are those for celebrations.
-These dances include the Adowa, Kpanlogo, Azonto, Klama, Agbadza, Borborbor and Bamaya.
-The Nana Otafrija Pallbearing Services, also known as the Dancing Pallbearers, come from the coastal town of Prampram.
-The group was featured in a BBC feature story in 2017, and footage from the story became part of an Internet meme in the wake of the COVID-19 world pandemic.
+There are dances for occasions.
+Dances for celebrations include the Adowa, Kpanlogo, Azonto, Klama, Agbadza, Borborbor and Bamaya.
+The Nana Otafrija Pallbearing Services, also known as the Dancing Pallbearers, were featured in a BBC feature story in 2017, and footage from the story became part of an Internet meme in the wake of the COVID-19 pandemic.